chschnell/wsnic/README.md

 https://localhost:8087
 ```

 You will get a security warning that you need to acknowledge once to grant permission permanently.
-After that you should see a reply page from wsnic's WebSocket server that reads:
+After that you should see a reply page from wsnic that reads:

 ```
-Failed to open a WebSocket connection: invalid Connection header: keep-alive.

-You cannot access a WebSocket server directly with a browser.
-You need a WebSocket client.
+wsnic proxy server

+HTTP request refused, missing or invalid WebSocket upgrade.

+If this request's purpose is to test the TLS certificate: TLS test succeeded.
 ```

-This seeming error message is in fact our expected success message here, if you see it then things are working as they should and you can close the browser tab.

 ## Source installation